Christopher McKnight Nichols

 Nichols is a frequent commentator on air, online, and in print on the historical dimensions of contemporary U.S. foreign policy and politics, most notably on C-SPAN and as a regular on NPR, OPB’s Think Out Loud with Dave Miller, and on the pages of the Washington Post.
 He has done on-stage and televised interviews with Ta-Nehisi Coates, Kamau Bell, Madeleine Albright, Erik Larson, Annette Gordon-Reed, Heather Cox Richardson, Jon Meacham, Henry Louis Gates Jr., Fredrik Logevall, Nicholas Kristof, and Michael Beschloss, among others.
 He also has introduced and moderated hundreds of events in person, hybrid, and remote (panels, talks, discussions, community conversations, and more).
 Nichols is open to media and event inquiries (see personal professional website for examples and additional information).

-In 2020 Nichols began hosting a web series called “Historians and the News,” (#HATN) a popular remote public history conversation series on the historical underpinnings of some of the most pressing contemporary issues, orchestrated and offered by the Oregon Historical Society, now entering its third season in 2022-23.
+In 2020 Nichols began hosting a web series called “Historians and the News,” (#HATN) a popular remote public history conversation series on the historical underpinnings of some of the most pressing contemporary issues, orchestrated and offered by the Oregon Historical Society, now entering a fifth season in 2024-25.

 Teaching